 They offered parenting advice and gave me access to their nannies and babysitters to care for my kids while I worked.
 My children benefited from their support and perspectives as much as I did.

 Economic self-sufficiency is one of the most important and perpetuating lessons you can teach your children.
 With education and know-how, broader perspectives, and the support of others, your children will be able to explore their dreams.
 They'll get to know their world, and help to forge change that will empower and inspire others to do the same.

 Financial literacy for kids is important!

 Their confidence empowers them to make good choices because their personal savings served as a source of independence.
-If you're a parent, what are you doing to empower tomorrow's generation?
 Don't underestimate the change that financial literacy for kids can have in the world.